cloudflare/cloudflare-docs/content/reference-architecture/load-balancing-reference-architecture.md

 #### Layer 4

-Layer 4 of the [OSI model](https://www.cloudflare.com/learning/ddos/glossary/open-systems-interconnection-model-osi/) — also called the Transport Layer — is responsible for end-to-end communication between two devices.
+Layer 4 of the [OSI model](https://www.cloudflare.com/learning/ddos/glossary/open-systems-interconnection-model-osi/) — also called the transport layer — is responsible for end-to-end communication between two devices.
 Network services that operate at layer 4 can support a much broader set of services and protocols.
 Cloudflare’s public layer 4 load balancers are enabled by a product called Spectrum, which works as a layer 4 reverse proxy.
 In addition to offering load balancing, Spectrum provides protection from [DDoS attacks](https://www.cloudflare.com/learning/ddos/what-is-a-ddos-attack/) and can conceal origin IP addresses.

 #### SSL/TLS Offloading